theneolanders/resonite-voice-bridge/README.md

 * **toggle** - Toggles the microphone on and off
 * **enable** - Enables the microphone
 * **disable** - Disables the microphone
+* **clear** - Forcibly clears the transcript (This can be finicky to the way Google changes predictions once it's more confident)
+* **debugEnable** - Enables debug mode, this will trigger the display of the recognition confidence as well as debugConfidence events, see below for more information.
+* **debugDisable** - Disables debug mode
 * **lang=language-code** - Changes the language.
 Example: lang=en-US.
 Supports the following language codes:
     * en-US - English (United States)
     * en-GB - English (United Kingdom)